chatwoot/docs/docs/self-hosted/configuration/environment-variables.md

 ## LogRocket

-To enable LogRocket in Chatwoot, you need to provide the project ID.
+To enable LogRocket in Chatwoot, you need to provide the project ID from LogRocket.
 Here are the steps to follow:

 Go to the LogRocket [website](https://logrocket.com/) and create an account or sign in to your existing account.
 After signing in, create a new project in LogRocket by clicking on the "Create new project", enter a name for your project, and get the project ID.